crashdean/PyBer_Analysis/README.md

 late Febuary thru mid April.
 *  The suburban fare totals followed a simular plot as the urban, but with fewer noticeable peaks.
 *  The urban fare totals were the lowest of the three but had multiple small peaks in fare totals.

+2. Business Recommendations
+*  The first recommendation would be to increase the number of rural drivers.
+This might work for some rural cities, but further analysis would need to be done to determine how many need more driver coverage.
+*  Increaed profits might come from increasing drivers in the urban cities also.
+Determing factors such as wait times for drivers to arrive and missed rides do to other ride companies taking from the total rides needed.
+*  Adding more drivers in key times would help to increase driver to rides needed.
+Peak times could be determined from the plot and moving drivers from one city type to another might level the amount of drivers needed.